-Terrorism is characterized, first and florescent, by the use of violence.
+Terrorism is characterized, first and foremost, by the use of violence.
 Such violence includes hostage taking, hijacking, bombing and other indiscriminate attacks, usually targeting civilians.
-Such activities have endangered human rights everywhere on the other hand.
+Such activities have endangered human rights everywhere.
 Most of the countries that are prime targets of terrorism have introduced restrictions on the civil rights of their citizen in the name of homeland security.